 A long short-term memory network is a type of recurrent neural network (RNN).
-LSTMs excel in learning, processing, and classifying sequential data.
-Common areas of application include sentiment analysis, language modeling, speech recognition, and video analysis.
+LSTMs are predominantly used to learn, process, and classify sequential data because these networks can learn long-term dependencies between time steps of data.
+Common LSTM applications include sentiment analysis, language modeling, speech recognition, and video analysis.

-The architecture for an LSTM block is shown below.
-An LSTM block typically has a memory cell, input gate, output gate, and a forget gate in addition to the hidden state in traditional RNNs.
+In addition to the hidden state in traditional RNNs, the architecture for an LSTM block typically has a memory cell, input gate, output gate, and forget gate, as shown below.

 The weights and biases to the input gate control the extent to which a new value flows into the cell.
 Similarly, the weights and biases to the forget gate and output gate control the extent to which a value remains in the cell and the extent to which the value in the cell is used to compute the output activation of the LSTM block, respectively.